Sickle cell disease: Prenatal and newborn screening

-Checking for sickle cell disease begins during pregnancy, with a prenatal screening questionnaire which includes, among other things, a consideration of health issues in the child's parents and close relatives.
-During pregnancy, genetic testing can be done on either a blood sample from the fetus or a sample of amniotic fluid.
-During the first trimester of pregnancy, chorionic villus sampling (CVS) is also a technique used for sickle cell disease prenatal diagnosis.
+Checking for sickle cell disease begins during pregnancy, with a prenatal screening questionnaire that includes, among other things, a consideration of health issues in the child's parents and close relatives.
+During pregnancy, genetic testing can be done on either a blood sample from the foetus or a sample of amniotic fluid.
+During the first trimester of pregnancy, chorionic villus sampling (CVS) is a technique used for prenatal diagnosis of sickle cell disease.
 A routine heel prick test, in which a small sample of blood is collected a few days after birth, is used to check conclusively for sickle cell disease as well as other inherited conditions.

 Tests

-A schematic of hemoglobin electrophoresis, showing the banding which is typical of various types of hemoglobin.
-Note that sickle cell disease (SCD) gives a single, bold band whereas sickle cell trait gives two slightly fainter bands.
+A schematic of haemoglobin electrophoresis, showing the banding which is typical of various types of haemoglobin.
+Note that sickle cell disease (SCD) gives a single, bold band, whereas sickle cell trait gives two slightly fainter bands.

-Where sickle cell disease is suspected, a number of tests can be used.
+Where sickle cell disease is suspected, several tests can be used.
 Often, a simpler, cheaper test is applied first, with a more complex test, such as DNA analysis, used to confirm a positive result.

-Two tests that are specific for sickle cell disease:
+Two tests that are specific to sickle cell disease: